r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 `libtiff`).

 Unfortunately, `pkg-config` does not always provide a working linking order.
-For example, for `opencv`, at the time of this writing,
+For example, for `opencv`, at the time of this writing (running on Linux),

 ```
 env PKG_CONFIG_PATH=usr/x86_64-w64-mingw32.static.posix/lib/pkgconfig ./usr/x86_64-pc-linux-gnu/bin/pkgconf --static opencv4 --libs-only-l